Pompeo Won't Say Whether He Owes Yovanovitch An Apology. 'I've Done What's Right'

 The U.S. and Iran

-The interview began earlier with a series of questions about the Trump administration's policy toward Iran.
+The interview began with a series of questions about the Trump administration's policy toward Iran.
 Pompeo defended the president's "maximum pressure" campaign against Tehran, saying it is "absolutely working."

 "This is a regime that has been working to develop its nuclear program for years and years and years.
-And the nuclear deal guaranteed them a pathway to having a nuclear program," Pompeo said in reference to the international agreement signed by Iran, the U.S., Britain, China, France, Germany and Russia in 2015.
+And the nuclear deal guaranteed them a pathway to having a nuclear program," Pompeo said in reference to the international agreement signed by Iran, the U.S., the United Kingdom, China, France, Germany, Russia and the European Union in 2015.
 "It was a certainty.
 It might have been delayed for a month or a year or five or 10 years, but it guaranteed them that pathway.
 This administration has pulled the Band-Aid off."

 As the nation's chief diplomat, Pompeo has played a central role in shaping the president's more aggressive posture toward Iran.
-It's a policy Pompeo has described as "re-establishing deterrence."
+It's a policy Pompeo has described as "reestablishing deterrence."

 The policy has taken many forms.
-Less than two weeks after Pompeo was sworn in as secretary of state in 2018, President Trump announced the withdrawal from the Iran nuclear deal.
+Less than two weeks after Pompeo was sworn in as secretary of state in 2018, Trump announced the withdrawal from the Iran nuclear deal.
 The announcement was followed by the reinstatement of steep economic sanctions against Tehran.

 Under Pompeo, the State Department has also designated Iran's Islamic Revolutionary Guard Corps as a foreign terrorist organization, the first time the U.S. has given that label to the branch of another government.